Skip to content

 • For Magic Transit ingress + egress traffic:

-• On the Magic Transit GRE tunnel internal interface: Meaning where the Magit Transit egress traffic will traverse.
-This may be done automatically once the tunnel is configured but it depends on your devices.
-The TCP MSS clamp should be 1,436 bytes maximum.
+• On the Magic Transit GRE tunnel internal interface: Meaning where the Magic Transit egress traffic will traverse.
+Your devices may do this automatically once the tunnel is configured, but it depends on your devices.
+Set the TCP MSS clamp to 1,436 bytes maximum.

 • On any IPsec/GRE tunnels with third parties on your Magic Transit prefix: On the internal tunnel interface (most likely on a separate firewall behind the GRE-terminating router) to reduce its current value by 24 bytes.